Aptomi/k8s-app-engine/docs/language.md

 * local rules - one by one for a given namespace, sorted by weight
 * global rules - one by one, sorted by weight

-A rule has a criteria and an action.
-If a criteria evaluates to true, then an action is executed.
+A rule has criteria and an action.
+If criteria evaluates to true, then an action is executed.
 The list of supported actions is:
 * change-labels - change one or more labels
 * dependency - reject dependency and not allow instantiation